Skip to content

 The thing that had really astounded me was that the substitute guide and Danny had agreed to split my payment for guide services between them because they had spent roughly half of their time with me!

 Still Bored At Work?
-Then Check Out: Cheeky Monkey - The Balinese Money Thief!
+Then Check Out: Pesta Blogger 2009 - Review of the Blogger Party

 I thought that was ridiculous – and gave them both more than the going rate each to show my appreciation for being decent human beings.
 And I’ve never seen two more grateful people.